maxsupun/Music-Yukki/README.md

 This is a Old Yukki Music source code, newest version is placed here: https://github.com/NotReallyShikhar/YukkiMusicBot

-Full Credit is gived to [@TeamYukki](https://t.me/OfficialYukki)
+Full Credit is Given to [@TeamYukki](https://t.me/OfficialYukki) as the owner & creator of this Repository.

-Don't ask about is clone / kang or not, Use your mind to know about it !

 ### String Session